 Yippee!
 Tomorrow is Christmas day and I know so many of you are just as excited as I am for Christmas.
 Some people say they prefer Christmas eve to Christmas day but I am hell of a Christmas day person lol.
 Christmas season is an amazing period.
-We get to bond with family, eat as much as we can take in, relax and all but Christmas could be stressful and the pressure that comes with Christmas can have a negative effect on the mental health.
-Christmas isn’t always the warm and fun season we paint it to be.
-For some people, Christmas is a time of depression, loneliness, grief and all.
+We get to bond with family, eat as much as we can take in, relax and all but Christmas can be stressful.
+The pressure that comes with it can have a negative effect on the mental health.
+And today, I’ll be talking about how to keep your mental health in check this Christmas!

-HAVE A CHRISTMAS THAT WORKS FOR YOU AND YOUR MENTAL HEALTH
+HAVE A CHRISTMAS THAT WORKS FOR YOU

 The importance of having a Christmas that works for you and your mental health cannot be overemphasized.
 Christmas is lovely but it can come with so much pressure and having a Christmas that works for you (a Christmas that is just perfect for you) can really help keep your mental health in check.
 Each person deals with pressure in different ways.

-- Read a book
+- Read a book.

-- Watch a movie all by yourself
+- Watch a movie all by yourself.

-- Reminisce the good times and think about the positives
+- Reminisce the good times and think about the positives.

 REACH OUT/ TALK TO SOMEONE